brendanzab/language-garden/elab-dependent/README.md

 it is applied to.

-Type checking is is implemented in terms of an _elaborator_, which checks and tanslates a user-friendly _surface language_ into a simpler and more explicit _core language_ that is more closely connected to type theory.
+Type checking is is implemented in terms of an _elaborator_, which checks and translates a user-friendly _surface language_ into a simpler and more explicit _core language_ that is more closely connected to type theory.
 Because we need to simplify types during elaboration we also implement an interpreter for the core language.